hobinjk/hobinjk.github.io/_posts/2024-09-11-bluetooth-rotary-phone.markdown

 ![the finished phone](/assets/images/rotary/09_full_assembly.jpg)

+> Note: There are fewer photos than I'd like of this project's more fiddly
+> steps so this turned out a bit difficult in the grand scheme of things.

 # Components

 The through-line of this project is that in the magic land of 2024 there are